JohnGiorgi/CSC412-2506-course-notes/docs/lectures/week_4.md

 - Murphy: Chapters 19-19.5

-### Overview

-- Will fill out when I get my notebook back.

 ## Directed Graphical Models (a Review)

-So far, we have seen [directed acyclic graph models (DAGMs)](../week_3/).
+So far, we have seen [directed acyclic graphical models (DAGMs)](../week_3/).
 These models represent large joint distributions using _local_ relationships specified by the graph, where each random variable is a node and the edges specify the conditional dependence between random variables (and therefore missing edges imply conditional independence).
 Graphically, these models looked like

 ![](../img/lecture_4_1.png)

-The graph factorized according to the local conditional probabilities
+The graph factorizes according to the local conditional probabilities

 \[
 p(x_{1, ..., N}) = \prod_i^Np(x_i | x_{\pi_i})